What are Swales

-Swales are the broad, shallow channels along roads, driveways and parking lots that are designed to keep water off your road.
-They are a key part of the City’s stormwater drainage system.
-Properly maintained swales can collect stormwater runoff, trap pollutants, increase groundwater recharge, and slow the flow of runoff – thus reducing erosion.
-Palm Coast has more than 1,200 miles of roadside swales.
+Swales are the broad, shallow channels along roads, driveways and parking lots and are a key part of the City’s Stormwater drainage system.
+If properly maintained swales can:

-- Direct runoff from residential properties and streets to a local water body;
+- Direct runoff from residential properties and streets to local water bodies

 Here are some simple, yet significant, steps the property owner should follow for routine swale maintenance:

-- Mow and maintain swale at an acceptable grass height.
+- Mow and maintain an acceptable grass height in the swale.
 Tall grass slows water movement.

 - Do not fill in your swale or install a drain pipe from property line to property line.

 - Keep driveway culvert ends open by removing debris, grass and dirt.
-Blow grass clippings back onto grass or landscaped areas.
+You should blow grass clippings back onto the grass or landscaped areas.

 - Repair erosion from along the sides and under your driveway.